marealtors/pyramco/README.md

 # pyramco

-a collection of python methods and functions for use with the RAMCO API
+a collection of python methods and functions for use with the RAMCO API - more info at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf

-all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/
+-all require the 'requests' module be installed in python http://docs.python-requests.org/en/master/

-all require config.py in the script folder, and the API key/url defined there as:
+-all require config.py in the script folder, and the API key/url defined there as:

 ramco_api_key = 'your_ramco_api_key_goes_here'
 ramco_api_url = 'https://api.ramcoams.com/api/v2/'

 Functions: